0xProject/0x-settler/README.md

 `chain_config.json`.
 If any of `TSTORE`/`TLOAD`/`MCOPY` are not supported, then `isCancun` should be `false` in `chain_config.json`.

+You may be tempted to use a blockchain explorer (e.g. Etherscan or Tenderly) to examine the trace of the resulting transaction or to read the logs.
+You may also be tempted to do an `eth_call`, local fork, devnet, or some other form of advanced simulation. _**DO NOT DO THIS**_.
+These tools cannot be trusted; they **will** lie to you.
+You must submit this transaction on-chain, wait for it to be confirmed, and then retrieve the receipt (like the above snippet).
+The blockchain cannot lie about the logs emitted by a transaction that become part of its receipt.

 </details>

 Third, you need have enough native asset in each of the deployer addresses